aridjayarecipes/cutesrecipes.web.app/content/post/2381-recipe-of-quick-chicken-with-broccoli-black-beans-and-rice.md

 1. Make ready dash black pepper

-This dump-and-done Baked Chicken, Broccoli & Rice is a whole meal in one dish- chicken, rice and veggies, baked in a creamy sauce for super I also add fresh squeezed lemon juice to the soup/rice mixture.
+This dump-and-done Baked Chicken, Broccoli &amp; Rice is a whole meal in one dish- chicken, rice and veggies, baked in a creamy sauce for super I also add fresh squeezed lemon juice to the soup/rice mixture.
 Then I season the chicken with a wet rub that consists of paprika, Italian seasoning, garlic.
 At the title implies, I lived almost entirely off of egregious amounts of chicken, broccoli, and rice.
 Enjoy a rice and pasta blend with broccoli florets in a cheddar cheese sauce.

 <!--inarticleads2-->